MatteoKoch/DivDraw/README.txt

 </script>

-You can now add different Object to your canvas:
+//You can now add different Object to your canvas:

 <script>
   canvas.rect(300, 400, 10, 20, '#000');